A Multi-Port Concurrent Communication Model for handling Compute Intensive Tasks on Distributed Satellite System Constellations: INTRODUCTION

-In parallel, recent work on satellite-enabled collaborative intelligence—such as split learning, federated learning, and distributed inference—has emphasized the importance of bidirectional data exchange, where partial results or intermediate representations must be returned to a coordinating node \cite{LZhang2024,HHuang2023}.
-These result-return costs are non-negligible in practice and must be explicitly incorporated into any realistic performance model.
-Furthermore, the heterogeneity inherent in DSS—arising from diverse satellite payloads, orbital dynamics, and link conditions—necessitates analytical models that can accommodate non-uniform processing and communication parameters \cite{XChen2023,RDi2023,ZWang2024}.
-Motivated by these observations, this paper develops a Multi-Port Concurrent Communication (MPCC)–enabled DLT formulation for DSS constellations.
+In parallel, a recent work has proposed split learning frameworks tailored for LEO satellite networks to overcome the challenge of intermittent satellite-ground station connectivity\cite{ZLin2025}.
+However, the focus of this work is more on developing ML approach and bidirectional data exchange was out of scope.
+However, the applicability of this split learning model seems promising for a DLT-based approach.
+Another recent work on satellite-enabled collaborative intelligence—such as split learning\cite{WWu2023}, federated learning, and distributed inference—has emphasized the importance of bidirectional data exchange, where partial results or intermediate representations must be returned to a coordinating node.
+Any realistic performance model must explicitly account for these result-return costs since they are not insignificant in practice.
+Furthermore, analytical models that can handle non-uniform processing and communication are required because of the heterogeneity inherent in DSS and in edge computing platforms, which arises from different satellite payloads, orbital dynamics, and link circumstances\cite{Mark2023}.
+In a related context, the work reported in \cite{XZhang2024} attempts to jointly minimize delay and energy consumption under system resource and backlog constraints, developing an online distributed algorithm proven to achieve near-optimal performance in time-varying satellite edge computing networks.
+Motivated by these observations, in this paper we develop a Multi-Port Concurrent Communication (MPCC)–enabled DLT formulation for DSS constellations.
 We focus on a canonical yet practically relevant topology in which each relay satellite forms a single-level star network with a set of neighboring satellites within ISL range.
 Under the MPCC model, the relay can distribute a divisible task to all neighbors concurrently and collect computed results in parallel.
 By applying the DLT optimality criterion, we derive closed-form expressions for optimal load fractions and makespan while explicitly accounting for heterogeneous processing speeds, heterogeneous ISL rates, and result-return overhead.
-The resulting formulation provides valuable insights into the fundamental performance limits of DSS and offers a tractable tool for the design and analysis of cooperative satellite computing architectures \cite{KAn2024,YShi2022}.
+The resulting formulation provides valuable insights into the fundamental performance limits of DSS and offers a tractable tool for the design and analysis of cooperative satellite (real-time) computing architectures \cite{Mark2023}.